Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Results Analysis

-In Dream, this sharp specialization collapses.
-Instead of a single dominant numerical component, multiple components exhibit moderate logit responses distributed across numerical tokens, with no individual component exerting decisive control over prediction.
-DiffuLLaMA again occupies an intermediate regime, retaining numerical associations but with reduced magnitude and increased dispersion.
+\paragraph{Global reasoning task (\textsc{Countdown}).} A contrasting pattern emerges in \textsc{Countdown}.
+Whereas ARMs rely on components with \emph{strong numerical selectivity}---sharply aligned with specific digits or operators and suggesting that global planning is approximated through sequential, component-centric heuristics (Table~\ref{tab:component-roles})---MDMs dissolve this concentration.
+In Dream, the sharp specialization collapses entirely: instead of a single dominant numerical component, multiple components exhibit moderate responses across numerical tokens with no individual component exerting decisive control.
+DiffuLLaMA occupies an intermediate regime, retaining numerical associations but with reduced magnitude and increased dispersion.
+This redistribution is also architectural---both MDMs front-load task-relevant computation, with CoG dropping to 4.8 for Dream and 5.3 for DiffuLLaMA from mid-network ARM values (Table~\ref{tab:circuit_comprehensive}).
+To ensure that this early-layer localization is not merely a logit-lens artifact, we perform targeted causal ablations on the identified circuits.
+Isolating these early pathways triggers a catastrophic collapse in \textsc{Countdown} accuracy, establishing their strict causal necessity for global planning (see Appendix~\ref{sec:countdown_ablation_details} for full metrics and control baselines).

+\paragraph{Expanded \textsc{GT}/\textsc{SI} probes.} The completed Top-100 component-filtered logit-lens metrics for \textsc{GT} and \textsc{SI} show the same broad pattern of reduced selective amplification in MDMs (Appendix Table~\ref{tab:gt_si_logitlens_metrics}).
+Qwen remains sharply concentrated on both tasks, with large \textsc{LogitGap} values on \textsc{GT} (3.107) and \textsc{SI} (3.050), whereas Dream's gaps are much smaller (0.085 and 0.042).
+LLaMA and DiffuLLaMA are both more diffuse than Qwen, but DiffuLLaMA remains at the low-gap, high-entropy end of the spectrum, especially on \textsc{SI} (\textsc{LogitGap} 0.076; entropy 2.263).
+Thus, the component-level reorganization observed on \textsc{IOI} and \textsc{Countdown} generalizes across both regimes: even when circuit overlap is nontrivial, diffusion post-training weakens single-component dominance and pushes task evidence toward broader component ensembles.

-Taken together, these results indicate that diffusion post-training induces a \textbf{semantic reorganization at the component level}.
-Whereas ARMs resolve tasks through a small number of highly specialized components, MDMs—particularly on global reasoning tasks—redistribute semantic responsibility across multiple components, yielding a more ensemble-like computation.
+Taken together, these results indicate that diffusion post-training induces a \emph{semantic reorganization at the component level}.
+Whereas ARMs resolve tasks through a small number of highly specialized components, MDMs redistribute semantic responsibility across multiple components, yielding a more ensemble-like computation---accompanied on global tasks by a pronounced shift of computation toward earlier layers.